 Cobain was a frequent user of Fender guitars – most notably Mustang and Jaguar models.
 He even collaborated with Fender to design the Jag-Stang, now a rare and highly sought-after instrument.
 It’s worth noting that Cobain was left-handed, so he was somewhat limited in terms of what he could play – one of the reasons he helped design a guitar for himself.

-Matt and Rabea naturally gravitated towards the Fender and Squier Jaguar and Jazzmaster models – the aim was to get as close as possible to the pickup configuration and wood combination of Cobain’s guitars.
+Matt and Rabea naturally gravitated towards the Fender and Squier Jaguars and Jazzmasters – the aim was to get as close as possible to the pickup configuration and wood combination of Cobain’s guitars.

 Cobain had a unique way of amplifying his sound, both live and in the studio.
 His favourite amp was rumoured to be a Fender Twin Reverb belonging to Jack Endino, the producer of their debut album Bleach.
 These amps were used extensively during their studio sessions and on a number of their tours.